Niurka Acevedo

-Niurka Auristela Acevedo is an actress and a pageant titleholder.
+Niurka Auristela Acevedo born November 25, 1971 is a Venezuelan actress and beauty pageant titleholder.

 Acevedo was born in Maturín, Venezuela She is the Miss Venezuela International titleholder for 1991, and was the official representative of Venezuela to the Miss International 1991 pageant held in Tokyo, Japan, on October 13, 1991.
 Acevedo competed in the national beauty pageant Miss Venezuela 1991 and won the title of Miss Venezuela International.
 She represented Monagas state.